 Can you leave a TV outside in the winter?
 Will Cold Damage It?

-Yes, cold weather can damage a regular TV if kept outside.
+Yes, cold weather can damage a regular cheap TV if kept outside, particularly on a terrace where glare from the sun might be an issue.
 Let’s say you’ve left your TV out in the cold for a while.
-The battery will eventually run out, and the LCD/LED screen will begin to malfunction, if not completely fail.
+The battery will eventually run out, and the LCD/LED screen, if not equipped with anti-glare technology like SunBrite, will begin to malfunction, if not completely fail.
 After all, in the cold, any electrical battery quickly depletes.
-TVs are known to incur damage and become pixellated if they are left outside in the cold.
+TVs are known to incur damage and become pixelated if they are left outside in the cold.

 The more your smart appliance’s temperature falls below freezing, the more probable your panels and monitors will stop working.
 The appliance, after being exposed to the cold tends to collect moisture when it is quickly warmed.
 So before asking the question “Can you leave a TV outside in the winter?” realize that it will definitely damage your TV.